The Ultimate Southern France Road Trip Itinerary

 Cannes is a lot smaller than Nice and I think that is why we loved it so much.
 There is glitz and glamour but also families on the beaches – it’s a place for everyone.

-The sunsets in Cannes are stunning and this resort town just stole our heart.
-They also host beach front open air concerts and we were lucky enough to hear Sting perform at sunset.
-Make sure you keep an eye out for celebrities as they frequent this area and you can also find walk of fame style hand prints on the pavements.
+The sunsets in Cannes are stunning and this resort town just stole our hearts.
+They also host beachfront open-air concerts and we were lucky enough to hear Sting perform at sunset.
+Make sure you keep an eye out for celebrities as they frequent this area and you can also find walk-of-fame style hand prints on the pavements.

 How long to spend in Cannes?

-Distance from Nice to Cannes – 33km and 41 minute drive
+Distance from Nice to Cannes – 33km and a 41-minute drive

 Saint Tropez

-If you are looking for a jet setter vibe then you need to visit Saint Tropez.
-The harbour is filled with super yachts, the beach front restaurants come classy nightclubs attract the social elite and the luxury boutiques line the streets.
-What used to be a fishing village that attracted artists is now a super yacht rich haven.
+If you are looking for a jet-setter vibe then you need to visit Saint Tropez.
+The harbour is filled with superyachts, the beachfront restaurants and classy nightclubs attract the social elite and luxury boutiques line the streets.
+What used to be a fishing village that attracted artists is now a super yacht-rich haven.
 There are lots of beaches here however they are spread out so you need a mode of transportation to visit them all.
 We didn’t like this fact about Saint Tropez but couldn’t deny its beauty and allure.

-There are plenty of beach clubs that attract the social elite and it’s 100% a place that you come to be seen.
-Don’t let that distract you from its old school charm because it is a unique place to visit.
+There are plenty of beach clubs that attract the social elite and it’s 100% a place where you come to be seen.
+Don’t let that distract you from its old-school charm because it is a unique place to visit.

 How long to spend in Saint Tropez?